-James Morris, Seth Theuerkauf, Jordan Hollarsmith, Mike Litzow, Janine Harris, Alec Shub, NOAA cross line office Coastal Blue Carbon Working Group, Rebecca Briggs, Alison Krepp, and Katherine Longmire
+James Morris, Jordan Hollarsmith, Mike Litzow, Janine Harris, NOAA crossline office Coastal Blue Carbon Working Group, Rebecca Briggs, Alison Krepp, and Katherine Longmire, Li-Qing Jiang, Kirsten Larsen, Tim Boyer, and Patrick Hogan

-To ensure CDR activities develop sustainably, appropriately applied planning tools and related policy and stakeholder engagement processes will be required to conceptualize the reality for CDR in the U.S. This planning in collaboration with stakeholders can identify areas that may be suitable for various marine CDR research and the scale at which impacts on the carbon system and the environment may be detectable. marine CDR strategies, such as large-scale macroalgal cultivation, face many of the same challenges as the nascent and growing U.S. marine aquaculture sector- much of NOAA's aquaculture regulatory and permitting support (e.g. science advice products to aid NEPA analysis), outreach and education, and international coordination could be readily leveraged with additional resources to support marine CDR.
+To ensure CDR activities develop sustainably, appropriately applied planning tools and related policy and stakeholder engagement processes will be required to conceptualize the reality for CDR in the U.S. This planning in collaboration with stakeholders can identify areas that may be suitable for various marine CDR research and the scale at which impacts on the carbon system and the environment may be detectable.
+Marine CDR strategies, such as large-scale macroalgal cultivation, face many of the same challenges as the nascent and growing U.S. marine aquaculture sector - much of NOAA's aquaculture regulatory and permitting support (e.g science advice products to aid NEPA analysis), outreach and education, and international coordination could be readily leveraged with additional resources to support marine CDR.
 Similarly, existing spatial planning resources within NOAA currently targeted towards aquaculture planning could be leveraged, including extensive and relevant geospatial data resources, spatial analytical capabilities, and experience with applying these analyses towards permitting and regulatory decision making needs.
 Further, NOAA recognizes the need to integrate the socioeconomic impacts (including Environmental Justice impacts) of different CDR activities, alone and collectively, into planning efforts.
-For example, coastal blue carbon habitat conservation can have substantial co-benefits, such as improved fisheries, increased recreational opportunities, and enhanced coastal community resilience.
-Continuing to understand these co-benefits and how they are affected by different carbon dioxide removal strategies is important for continued marine CDR planning.
+For example, coastal blue carbon habitat conservation can have substantial cobenefits, such as improved fisheries, increased recreational opportunities, and enhanced coastal community resilience.
+Continuing to understand these cobenefits and other impacts and how they are affected by different CDR strategies is important for continued marine CDR planning.